Aurotek/playbook/desarrollo/code_coverage.md

 phpunit
 ```

 With this command, we can run all our tests in the project.

-But we don't want to wait until our new test appears in the list to know if our code pass.
-To only run our tests we can use:
+Sometimes,  we don't want to wait for all test to run, we can filter the test to only run only one file with:

 ```bash
 phpunit /foo/test.php